 Pour in the fish stock and tomato puree.
 Cut peppers in half, remove seeds if less heat is wanted, slice thin and add to pan.
 Season to taste.

-Bring to the boil, lower to a simmer and cook for about half an hour.
+Bring to a boil, lower to a simmer and cook for about half an hour.
 Add the prawns, and cook for another few minutes.

 Then, of course, you can pickle them.
 The man of the house is a dab hand at pickling peppers, so I might just nip outside now, collect an armload, and leave them on the table with some jars.